KaliRani/connecteddreamsC-support/README.md

 # Connected Dreams C — Support
 Welcome to the official support page for Connected Dreams C, a wellness and smart-connectivity app.
 Its design encourages daily routines through intelligent alarms, sleep tools, and connectivity-enabled companion devices.

-Connected Dreams C provides an interactive environment for both children and adults to create positive lifestyle habits.
+Connected Dreams C provides an interactive environment for children and adults to create lifestyle habits.
 A secure journaling feature allows users to curate personal entries and images to create meaningful keepsakes in multiple formats.
 Future releases will contain blockchain-based keepsake options.

 This page provides help, contact information, and general guidance for users.